-As the Member of the Legislative Assembly for Netsilik, I frequently receive concerns from my constituents regarding airline service to the two communities that I proudly represent here in the Legislative Assembly.
+Mr. Speaker, as the Member of the Legislative Assembly for Netsilik, I frequently receive concerns from my constituents regarding airline service to the two communities that I proudly represent here in the Legislative Assembly.

-Mr. Speaker, as the minister is aware, his department's 2021-2024 business plan indicated that one of its priorities was to "monitor impacts of the Canadian North airline merger and provide analysis and advice."
+Mr. Speaker, as the minister is aware, his department's 2021-24 business plan indicated that one of its priorities was to "Monitor impacts of the Canadian North airline merger and provide analysis and advice."

-Mr. Speaker, as the minister is also aware, one of his department's senior officials sits on the advisory board that was established by way of a federal order and council.
+Mr. Speaker, as the minister is also aware, one of his department's senior officials sits on the advisory board that was established by way of a federal Order in Council.